ShayLevi/shay-automation-task/README.md

 PASSWORD=your-password

   **Make sure to replace your-email and your-password with your actual Cloudinary credentials**
+4. Make sure to replace filePath to a path of an asset from your PC:

+const filePath = path.resolve('<your_image_path_source>');

-4. To run the tests, use the following command: pnpm exec playwright test
+5. To run the tests, use the following command: pnpm exec playwright test